Rocket Italian Review (2023): I Tested The Course Thoroughly

 The team behind Rocket Italian recently provided me with full access to all three tiers of their course in exchange for a detailed and honest review.
-Since I’ve spent time living in Italy doing Italian immersion, produced my own language course and write language product reviews professionally, I was more than happy to oblige.
+Since I’ve spent time living in Italy doing Italian immersion, produced my own language course and write language product reviews professionally, I was more than happy to look at their Italian course.

 I’ve gone through the course with a fine-tooth comb and looked at all the pros and cons below.

-With Rocket Italian, you have the option of 3 different pricing tiers – Premium, Combo and Works.
+With Rocket Italian, you have the option of 3 different pricing tiers to learn the Italian language – Premium, Combo and Works.
 There’s an enormous difference between the lowest tier (66 lessons) and highest tier (183 lessons) both in terms of price and overall lesson content/value.

 Full disclaimer: I do use affiliate links on this site from time to time so if my reviews help you make an informed decision to purchase a language product, I make a small commission.
 This helps support my site and enables me to continue to produce great content.